vgmstream/vgmstream/doc/CMAKE.md

 - **QAAC_PATH**: The path to the QAAC library.
 It can be obtained at https://github.com/kode54/qaac
 - **FDK_AAC_PATH**: The path to the FDK-AAC library.
 It can be obtained at https://github.com/kode54/fdk-aac
-- **MAIATRAC3PLUS_PATH**: The path to the MAIATRAC3+ library.
-If MAIATRAC3+ support is enabled, providing this path is required.
-It is not recommended to use.
 - **MPEG_PATH**: The path to the mpg123 library.
 It can be obtained from [the mpg123 project on SourceForge.net](https://sourceforge.net/projects/mpg123/files/mpg123/1.25.10/).
 If not set and static building is enabled, this will be downloaded automatically.
 - **FFMPEG_PATH**: The path to the FFmpeg source directory.
 It can be obtained at https://git.ffmpeg.org/ffmpeg.git If not set and static building is enabled, this will be downloaded automatically.
 - **G719_PATH**: The path to the G.719 decoder library.
 It can be obtained at https://github.com/kode54/libg719_decode If not set, it is downloaded automatically on Linux.